gabsxramos/FrodoKEM/README.md

 `make clean && make OPT_LEVEL=FAST USE_OPENSSL=FALSE GENERATION_A=SHAKE128 ZKPOP_N=65536 ZKPOP_TAU=8 && frodo640/test_KEM`

 If you are going to use openssl, just do a `make` instead.

-It's important to rename the files with the default name lib<name>.a.
-If you have multiple versions named libfrodo.a in different folders, the Go/C linker in main.go may get confused or pick the wrong one — especially if a -L ends up pointing to the wrong directory or multiple ones are used.
-`cd external/KEM-NIZKPoP/frodo-zkpop`
-`mv frodo640/libfrodo.a frodo640/libfrodo640.a`
-`mv frodo976/libfrodo.a frodo976/libfrodo976.a`
-`mv frodo1344/libfrodo.a frodo1344/libfrodo1344.a`

 ### Build the Go Project